econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 We call this the 'drawdown failure,' which has been the subject of a large literature with both U.S. evidence (see, e.g., @10.2307/1913772, @DeNardi2016d, [](doi:10.1257/mac.6.3.29), [](doi:10.17310/ntj.2019.3.02), [](doi:10.1016/j.jpubeco.2018.04.008)) and international evidence (see, e.g., [](doi:10.3386/w29826), [](doi:10.1007/s11150-020-09486-y), [](doi:10.1016/j.jjie.2018.10.002)).

 [^AmeriksCaveat]: Some impressive recent work by Ameriks, Caplin, and coauthors (@ameriks2011joy, @Ameriks2020jpe) has argued that concerns about the possibility of extremely large medical costs (e.g. nursing home or other long term care) may be behind the drawdown failure for some people (see [](doi:10.1146/annurev-economics-080315-015127)) for a survey).
-%% Although our model attempts to take medical expenditure shocks into account, it is not calibrated directly with the @Ameriks2020jpe measurements of medical shocks in the US.
 It would be interesting to see how our results might change if we were to include such shocks, but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply as the threat of mortality grows with age.
 Furthermore, the drawdown failure is also present in other countries whose social insurance systems are much more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.